x-extends/xe-ajax/README.en-US.md

 })
 ```

+## mixin

-## Extends its own utility functions to XEAjax
+Extends its own utility functions to XEAjax.

 ```JavaScript
 import XEAjax from 'xe-ajax'